Sears Hercules work shirts in the 1930s which I’ve reproduced as the Heracles work shirt.

-Turning to work shirt makrers, the 1930s would be a decade of several new designs for Reliance/Big Yank, while many other work shirt makers would keep to the tried and true, opting for straightforward coat style shirts, often of chambray and triple stitched.
+Turning to work shirt makers, the 1930s would be a decade of several new designs for Reliance Mfg.
+Co. of Chicago, makers of the well-known Big Yank shirt brand, while many other work shirt makers would keep to the tried and true, opting for straightforward coat style shirts, usually of chambray and triple stitched.

 Reliance kept trying to push the envelope, though.

 Starting off in 1930 exactly, they released the Big Yank cigarette pocket work shirt; this is a newspaper clipping advertisement for it (an original one of which sits framed on my office wall):

 I have occasionally seen some confusion about this type of shirt, and even uncertainty about what to call it ("asymmetrical pocket shirt?") but this ad should clear up any doubt.
-The smaller pocket holds cigarettes and allows for access to cigarettes without the need to to unbutton the pocket.
-What's more, the pocket is sewn to have an extra fabric layer between it and the chest to help prevent sweat from getting smokes wet.
-The larger pocket was made extra large to compensate for the smaller right pocket, but also to fit a tin with loose-leaf tobacco and rolling papers, as well as allowing for a pencil/pen slot.
+The smaller pocket holds cigarettes and allows for some access to them without the need to to unbutton the pocket.
+What's more, the pocket is sewn to have an emoth space between it and the chest to help prevent sweat from getting smokes wet.
+The larger pocket was made extra large to compensate for the smaller right pocket, aand also to fit a tin or bag with loose-leaf tobacco and rolling papers, as well as allowing for a pencil/pen slot.

 Here's a patent from the one and only J.W.
 Champion to better illustrate this in detail:

 That same year, this shirt would get an official name: the Flyer:

 Here's slightly simplified version from 1931 that's more affordable thanks to the lack of ventilation holes and front shoulder yokes, which add to the cost of making per shirt:

 And five years later, in 1937, a comic book style ad for this shirt:

 Also at the beginning of the decade, Reliance introduced the Zipper Ace shirt with a similar pocket setup but as a pullover with a zipper front: